scott-huberty/amica-python/README.md

 AMICA-Python is powered by [Torch](https://pytorch.org/) and wrapped in an easy-to-use [scikit-learn](https://scikit-learn.org/stable/) style interface.

 The outputs are numerically tested against the original FORTRAN implementation to ensure correctness and minimize bugs.

-# What wasn't implemented?

-  - The ability to model multiple ICA decompositions simultaneously.
-  - The ability to reject unlikely samples based on a thresholded log-likelihood (in the FORTRAN implementation, this is a strategy to deal with artifacts in the data).
-  - AMICA-Python does not expose all the hyper-parameters available in the original FORTRAN implementation.
-    Instead I have tried to pick sensible defaults that should work well in most cases, thus reducing the complexity of the interface.